I teach the following courses at Endicott College. Feel free to contact me with any questions or requests for teaching materials.

 Students will learn the research and analysis tools they need to be successful in the required senior courses: Thesis I and II.
 This course covers social scientific quantitative and qualitative research skills and forms used by communication scholars.

-Senior Thesis Sequence
+Senior Capstone Sequence